Nabors Industries

+Nabors Industries Limited is an American global oil and gas drilling contractor based in Houston, Texas.
+Nabors operates the world’s largest land drilling rig fleet, with over 300 rigs operating in 15 countries.

 Predecessor companies

 Anglo-Lautaro

 Nabors Industries traces its history to the early 20th century and the Guggenheim family's business interests in South America.
 In 1924, the Guggenheims used the profits from the sale of their Chuquicamata copper properties to purchase the Anglo-Chilean Nitrate and Railways Company Limited, a British business.
 They then formed a new Delaware corporation on 22 December 1924, the Anglo-Chilean Consolidated Nitrate Corporation Limited, which acquired all the assets of ACNRC.
-In 1929 they acquired another British nitrate business, the Lautaro Nitrate Company Limited, which had been founded in 1889.
+In 1929, they acquired another British nitrate business, the Lautaro Nitrate Company Limited, which had been founded in 1889.
 The family ran the companies separately until 1950, when they merged them into then Anglo-Lautaro Nitrate Corporation Limited.
 During the presidency of Salvador Allende, Chile nationalised its nitrate industry and the Guggenheims were forced to sell the assets of Anglo-Lautaro.

-In 1971 the government paid $7,885,590 for Anglo-Lautaro, which resulted in a $25,912,956 loss for the company.
+In 1971, the government paid $7,885,590 for Anglo-Lautaro, which resulted in a $25,912,956 loss for the company.
 Historian Irwin Unger summarised the family's nitrate operations, saying, "All told, the nitrate venture had been a disappointment, and it diminished the family's role in the world of business.
 The Guggenheims soon ceased to be industrial movers and shakers and became known to the public primarily as patrons of the arts and sciences."

 Nabors Drilling

-Nabors Drilling, based in Calgary, was founded as an Alberta corporation in May 1952 as the Parker Drilling Company of Canada Limited, a wholly-owned subsidiary of the Parker Drilling Company.
+Nabors Drilling, based in Calgary, was founded as an Alberta corporation in May 1952 as the Parker Drilling Company of Canada Limited, a wholly owned subsidiary of the Parker Drilling Company.
 The American parent had been founded in Tulsa in 1934 by Gifford Cleveland Parker (1897–1967).
 By 1966 Clair Alson Nabors (1912–1993), originally of Texas, acquired control of the Canadian company and renamed it Nabors Drilling Limited.